 In some people, particularly those with very sun damaged, weathered or sagging skin, we offer a secondary ‘tuck up’ procedure around the perimeter of the ears one to two years after the initial facelift.
-This secondary tuck, takes very little time to perform and heal and affords a substantial boost to the results and durability of the original procedure.
+This secondary tuck takes very little time to perform and heal and affords a substantial boost to the results and durability of the original procedure.

 Are The Scars After a Facelift Noticeable?

 They certainly shouldn’t be.
 A truly accomplished and experienced surgeon leaves scars that are virtually undetectable and after years of performing facelift surgery, I am pleased that my scars are almost invisible.
-Take a look at the pictures of a male and female patient, both about 1-2 months after surgery and see if you agree that the scars are barely noticeable.

 I have heard of a ‘Mini-lift’ or S-Lift.
 What is this procedure and will it benefit me?

 People vary greatly in how they age and what they need to rejuvenate their faces.
 Sometimes, if there is not a great deal to do to improve the neck, we can utilize a smaller procedure commonly known as a ‘Mini-lift’ or ‘S-lift.’
 The difference between this and full facelift is the extent we have to go behind the ear to tighten the neck skin and extent we undermine the skin of the cheeks and neck.
-In a ‘mini lift’ we generally do not go behind the ear very far, nor undermine the skin of the neck.
-Both mini lifts and full facelift address the cheeks and jowls in the same manner just to a different degree.
-Recovery time with the ‘Mini-lift’ is slightly less than a full facelift.
-Whenever possible we opt for less extensive surgical procedure, however, in our experience, most people we see require a full facelift to get the results they want.
+In a ‘mini-lift’, we generally do not go behind the ear very far, nor undermine the skin of the neck.
+Both mini-lifts and full facelift address the cheeks and jowls in the same manner just to a different degree.
+Recovery time with the ‘mini-lift’ is slightly less than a full facelift.
+Whenever possible we opt for a less extensive surgical procedure, however, in our experience, most people we see require a full facelift to get the results they want.

 What is a necklift?

 For some people, the sagging skin of the neck is their only concern and they do not want a full facelift.
 A necklift is really a modified facelift, limited to the neck where only the skin of the neck is tightened and pulled up, and not the cheeks and jowls.
 Incisions are smaller, but as with the facelift around the ears and under the chin.
 If the necklift patient has noticeable vertical bands in the front of the neck, known as platysmal bands, these are reduced as part of the procedure.
 The surgery itself is less extensive than that of a full facelift and recovery about the same.
-Necklifts are particularly useful for those who have undergone previous facelifts and have a recurrence of sagging neck skin.
+Neck lifts are particularly useful for those who have undergone previous facelifts and have a recurrence of sagging neck skin.
 As we do in almost all our facelifts, prior to lifting the skin of the neck, we liposuction the neck area to remove any excess fat there.

 Some older people, especially men, can develop an unsightly, isolated, central band of sagging skin directly below the chin.
 Often called a ‘turkey neck’ or ‘waddle,’ this deformity can be easily addressed by a simple, very effective procedure known as a TZ plasty.
 An incision is made beneath the chin in the midline and the waddle is excised directly.
 Although this incision is a bit more noticeable than our facelift incisions, it is still very minimal.
 Overall the results of this procedure have been quite dramatic cosmetically and very satisfying.